Professor and Program Coordinator, Health Systems Management, Fanshawe College

 Lirije Hyseni is the Executive Director of Excellence and Clinical Experience at Amplify Care with over a decade of experience in evaluation and research.
 Over the years, Lirije led many evaluation initiatives as an internal, as well as an external evaluator, for innovative technologies including AI scribes, automation tools, chronic disease prevention and management EMR solutions, patient engagement platforms, virtual care, eReferral, eConsult and remote patient monitoring.
 Through this work, she has acquired extensive knowledge of the health system context and the various nuances to be considered when evaluating digital health initiatives.
 Lirije currently holds a Master of Science degree from the University of Waterloo and is a Credentialed Evaluator with the Canadian Evaluation Society, reflecting her commitment to maintaining high standards in evaluation practices.

-Andriana Lukich is the Director, Digital Solutions at St. Joseph’s Healthcare Hamilton.
-She holds a HBSc Kinesiology and an MBA from McMaster University, a PMP certification and is Prosci Change Management certified.
-Throughout her decade of healthcare experience, she has held multiple roles all focused on leading change initiatives and supporting staff and physicians through transformational projects.
+Andriana Lukich is the Vice-President, Strategy, Data Analytics & Quality at St. Joseph’s Health System.
+She holds a HBSc Kinesiology and an MBA from McMaster University, and additional certifications related to transformation, quality, change management, project management and cultural safety.
+Her passion lies in building high-functioning, inclusive and diverse teams that work together to advance the collective mission of transforming our system to be quality-driven and patient-centered.
+Throughout her healthcare career, she has held multiple roles all focused on leading large-scale change initiatives and supporting staff and physicians through transformational projects.